kae-chi/Fake_Mote/README.md

 In this folder you will find the following CSV Files

-1. **mote_config.csv**- stores informations of the generated motes from the configuration file.
+1. **mote_config.csv**- stores information of the generated motes from the configuration file.
 The format is as follows: mote number and the IP.

 2. **sensors.csv** - stores all sensors data from the GUI.
 The format is as follows: mote number, human name, pin number, and interface.